 Joule heat is the heat produced because of the passage of an electrical current.
 The Joule heat is given by I 2R, where I is the current and R the resistance.

 A bicycle becomes warm when pumping up a tire, an effect that can be explained by the kinetic theory of heat, first suspected by Isaac Newton and developed by 18th and 19th century scientists.
 The theory describes heat as the kinetic energy (energy of motion) of the vibrating atoms or molecules that make up every substance.
 In the bicycle pump, air molecules are speeded up by collisions with the pump's piston.
 The increase in their kinetic energy takes the form of heat.

 According to the third law of thermodynamics, absolute zero – the temperature (-273.16°C) at which molecules cease all motion – is unobtainable.
-As a result, molecules perform a continuous motion known as "thermal agitation", which increases in vigour as heat is transferred to an object.
+As a result, molecules perform a continuous motion known as "thermal agitation", which increases in vigor as heat is transferred to an object.
 Indirect evidence of this incessant motion was first obtained by the botanist Robert Brown in 1827.
 He discovered that tiny pollen grains suspended in water were continually making jerky movements.
 It is the continual unequal bombardment of each tiny speck by the molecules of the liquid that produces this "Brownian motion".
 The smaller the particle, the more violent is the motion.

 The kinetic theory also explains why, when a hot gas is mixed with a cooler one, a common temperature is eventually reached.
 Molecular kinetic energy of the hot gas molecules is transferred by thousands of collisions to the cold gas molecules, until the average kinetic energies of both gases are the same.
 The molecules all travel with different velocities, changing after each collision.
 For this reason the temperature of the gas (or other substance) is a measure of the average molecular kinetic energy.